 Periods of growth and surges are always difficult to cope with because you’re trying to meet today’s demands with yesterday’s smaller profits.
 Work out your budget ahead of time and determine where your cash will be going.
 Whenever possible, set a little aside for the unexpected too.

 Address Cash Flow Issues Required to Get Through the Busy Season

-If you’ve balanced your budget and see points where cash will be tight, put an ace in your pocket and set up some kind of cash flow action plan solution ahead of time.
+If you’ve balanced your budget and see points where cash will be tight, put an ace in your pocket and set up some kind of cash flow solution ahead of time.
 Common solutions are bank loans and lines of credit, but if your small business doesn’t qualify for these options because you don’t have strong credit, you already have debt, or you don’t want debt, you can also get set up to factor your invoices.
 With invoice factoring, you sell your unpaid B2B invoices to a factor at a slight discount.
-They advance you the cash right away so you can cover payroll, buy supplies, or take care of whatever you need to prepare for your peak season.
+They advance you the cash right away so you can cover payroll, buy supplies, or take care of whatever you need.
 Although approval and funding are generally quick, you can become established with one now to save time should you want to factor later when you’re busy.
 To get started, request a rate quote from Charter Capital.

 - Tips on Valuing a Small Business When Buying or Selling - August 20, 2021